 On the 1st of May and then every Sunday throughout the month of May, Nice celebrates the arrival of spring at la fête des Mai.
-This popular May festival is all about the culture and language of Nice.
+This popular May festival in Nice is all about local culture and language.

 Origins of the Fête des Mai